 When pulled out into full view, the shelves wind around the edges of the cabinets and become accessible.
 They work in a 2-step system, where the door is opened before pulling the corner out.
-Both the above are less expensive than other pull-out systems, but cannot provide round storage.
-Because the attached shelves rotate and bring things infront, nothing is spilled.
+Both of the above are less expensive than other pull-out systems, but cannot provide round storage.
+Because the attached shelves rotate and bring things in front, nothing is spilt.

 Blum, Hettich and Hafele are the leading brands for such accessories.
 The kitchen accessories and supporting structure have to be of great quality material because of the immense amount of weight they carry.